Talent Development

 6. Leverage Technology and Tools

-Use technology to assess skills, deliver targeted learning, and connect talent development with performance management, internal mobility, and succession planning.
+Use technology to assess skills, deliver targeted learning, and connect talent development with performance management, AI for internal mobility, and succession planning.

 For example, a managed services firm could use iMocha’s Skills Intelligence platform to evaluate technical skills across more than 500 IT domains, assign training for emerging technologies, and track certification completions to prepare employees for leadership transitions.
 This ensures all decisions are guided by accurate, real-time data rather than assumptions.